All Episodes

 If you listen to Democrats, the focus of evil in the modern world is George W. Bush.

-And here comes bin Laden offering a truce.
+And here comes Bin Laden offering a truce.

-Right up the Democrats' alley.
+It's right up the Democrats' alley.

-But I'm told that that bin Laden parroted the Democrats right down to ridiculing the mission accomplished banner.
+But I'm told that Bin Laden parroted the Democrats right down to ridiculing the mission accomplished banner on the aircraft carry.

-Did he do that in the in the tape?
+Did he do that in the tape?

 Did you hear it?